Medical Negligence Leading To Death Compensation Claims

 • Gross negligence.
 The most serious category in which the medical practitioner concerned can potentially lose their license to practice if a court deems it necessary.
 Gross negligence is what occurs when a medical practitioner completely ignores rules and protocols.

 • Contributory negligence.
-This is when the victim is found to be partly responsible for the circumstances which led to their death.
+This is when the victim is found to be partly responsible for the circumstances which led to them dying.
 The percentage share of responsibility by both parties involved in the case is decided in court.

 • Vicarious liability.
 We mentioned this earlier and the term refers to cases where an organisation rather than an individual is the subject of a claim.
 Sometimes there is what’s known as an institutional failure and these cases can be classed as vicarious liability.